ilyasAli18/AudioPlayer/README.md

-This is Python script that plays Quranic audio.
+This is Python script that plays some selected Quranic audio.

+Install the requirements by running python3 -m pip install -r requirements.txt on terminal, if necessary.